kristjanvalur/py-asynkit/README.md

 - `CoroStart` when used with `Task` objects, such as by using `EagerTaskGroup`, does not work reliably with `trio`.
-  This is because the syncronization primitives are not based on `Future` objects but rather perform `Task`-based actions both before going to sleep and upon waking up.
+  This is because the synchronization primitives are not based on `Future` objects but rather perform `Task`-based actions both before going to sleep and upon waking up.
 If a `CoroStart` initially blocks on a primitive such as `Event.wait()` or `sleep(x)` it will be surprised and throw an error when it wakes up on in a different